rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### Example

 Here is an example of comparing two configuration files.
+On line 1 notice that there are two arrows pointing at each other.
+Out of view in screenshot is the firmware version.
+The left and right have different versions.
+The differences are highlighted in blue blocks.

 On line 2 you can see a blue highlight showing that the firmware on the left side is 14.01 and on the right it's 14.21.

 On line 10 you see a green highlighted line on the right side with an arrow pointing to the left.
 That tells you that the line `sntp server priority 1 10.124.14.5` was added to the file on the right.